 Bonnie–the young, hot, hippie second wife of Madeline’s first husband.
 A peacemaker to the core, her attempt at befriending Madeline, and creating a relationship with her stepdaughter, Abigail, means she’s always at the crossfire of Madeline’s rage and resentment.
 Madeline herself said she is resentful because her ex-husband, Nathan, left her and Abigail to struggle on their own.
 But what Madeline doesn’t admit is that she is also jealous of the kind of husband and father Nathan is now to Bonnie and their child.
 Of the five major women in the show, Bonnie is the least formed, and is also shown to serve a contrast to Madeline’s relationships with her daughter and her ex-husband.

 At first glance, Big Little Lies looks like a series about cliches, of women and their competitive nature, of mommy wars.
 But its so much more than that.
-It shows the layers of each woman–what drives them, what motivates them, what shapes their actions and decisions.
+It shows different facets of each woman–what drives them, what motivates them, what shapes their actions and decisions.
 This is not your typical story of suburbian competitiveness as it peels away the layers of perception and expectations.
 Although, each woman is deeply flawed, I see the show as a swan song, a homage to the steeliness determination of every woman, of every mother trying to keep it together in this culture of perfection, or rather the perception of it.